isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-poop/index.md

 [their spider bites are largely poisonous](https://pestpolicy.com/spider-bite-vs-mosquito-bite/) .
 - So, if any homeowner sees some insect poop around the house, they worry that they could have spiders around.
 **But, do spiders poop?
 Yes, after feeding and digestion happen, spiders will poop to release their body's waste.
-The spider poop will be the size of a pinhead (thick liquid) and they have a gray, black, brown, or white color.�**
+The spider poop will be the size of a pinhead (thick liquid) and they have a gray, black, brown, or white color.**
 - After drying, the spider poop may stain the surface, the floor, and the walls.
 ## Do Spiders Poop?
 Spider Droppings and Feces
-As summarized above, spiders will poop� (just like other animals) after eating their popular food; which is the tiny insects.
+As summarized above, spiders will poop (just like other animals) after eating their popular food; which is the tiny insects.
 The poop they release is simply body waste.

 - But spiders feed on tiny insects and they don't poop as often as large animals like mammals - which means that you might not catch the spiders in action releasing their body waste.
 The metabolic rate of spiders (like the